JohnZhaoXiaoHu/LaplaceNet/README.en.md

 ## 🎉Overview

+- Production Kanban focusing on small and medium-sized manufacturing companies.
 - A universal management platform based on.
 NET7 implementation (RBAC mode).
 Integration [ZR.
 Admin]（ https://gitee.com/izory ）Efficient and rapid development of framework technology, front and rear end separation mode, ready to use out of the box.
 - Low code, easy to learn, easy to understand, powerful, easy to expand, and lightweight, making web development faster, simpler, and more efficient, solving 70% of repetitive work, focusing on your business, and easy to develop from now on！